ldx/python-iptables/_sources/intro.txt

 -----------------

-The basic iptables framework and all the match/target extensions are supported by python-iptables, including IPv4 and IPv6 ones.
+The basic iptables framework and all the match/target extensions are supported by ``python-iptables``, including IPv4 and IPv6 ones.
 All IPv4 and IPv6 tables are supported as well.

 Contact
 -------